Curtain Material Manufacturer And Supplier

 Sheer Fabrics & The Rub Test

-KOTHEA was recently asked “Do sheer fabrics have a double rub test?”
+Kothea was recently asked: do sheer fabrics have a rub test?

-For sheer fabrics or for contract curtains then the most important test is for flame retardancy/flammability.
+For sheer fabrics and contract curtains the most important performance test is for flame retardancy.
+If you need guidance on fire rating standards for curtain fabrics, contact Kothea directly.

 Quirky, New Textured Weave Fabric For Contract & Domestic